-KNOXVILLE, Tenn. — East Tennessee Children’s Hospital announced Fantasy of Trees will return in November 2021, with extended hours, after a year off due to the COVID-19 pandemic.
+KNOXVILLE, Tenn. — East Tennessee Children’s Hospital Fantasy of Trees fundraiser returned with extended hours, after a year off due to the COVID-19 pandemic.
 Around $450,000 was raised from the event.
 It ended on Sunday.

-“Fantasy of Trees has become a family tradition for more than three decades and we are so happy to bring it back,” said Carlton Long, Vice President for Institutional Advancement.
-“Our fundraising team is working on a detailed plan for putting additional safety protocols in place and adjusting hours, while still offering the magical holiday experience our community has come to expect from this event.”
+“Fantasy of Trees has become a family tradition for more than three decades and we are so happy to bring it back,” Vice President for Institutional Advancement Carlton Long said.

-According to a release, organizers are working on multiple options to keep safety a top priority and to minimize large crowds at the event.
+According to a release, organizers were working on multiple options to keep safety a top priority and to minimize large crowds at the event.

-Organizers said Fantasy of Trees will be open to the public for six days, instead of five, to limit the number of people attending each day, and there will not be a preview party this year due to the extended hours.
+Organizers said Fantasy of Trees will be open to the public for 6 days, instead of the usual 5 days, to limit the number of people attending each day, and there will not be a preview party this year due to the extended hours.

 Officials said a new dedicated cleaning committee was formed to continuously clean all high-touch surfaces and to follow CDC COVID-19 guidelines.

-Fantasy of Trees raised more than $420,000 in 2019, enabling the hospital to purchase life-saving medical equipment for patients, according to a release.
+The Fantasy of Trees fundraiser raised more than $420,000 in 2019, enabling the hospital to purchase life-saving medical equipment for patients, according to a release.

 For the hours of operation and ticket prices, visit the Fantasy of Trees website.